woocommerce/woocommerce/tests/e2e/core-tests/README.md

   - `runProductSearchTest` - Merchant can search for a product and view it
   - `runMerchantOrdersCustomerPaymentPage` - Merchant can visit the customer payment page
   - `runMerchantOrderEmailsTest` - Merchant can receive order emails and resend emails by Order Actions
+  - `runAnalyticsPageLoadsTest` - Merchant can load and see all pages in Analytics

 ### Shopper